wareya/notes/etc/kanji.md

 The fact that this is now considered errata by RTK's author or publisher does nothing to undo the damage that this has caused.
 It's also a caught-red-handed example of how people with (at the time) very poor Japanese ability get away with creating and selling learning resources targeted at beginners that are not only very time-consuming but also riddled with obvious mistakes.
 Just one would be okay; you can move on from that; but spending three months memorizing that 町 means "village" and 村 means "town" is going to leave you with damage that takes a ***long*** time to wash away.

+Before you say "but RTK isn't teaching you meanings, it's teaching you keywords!", this is literally the first sentence of the introduction of the sixth edition:

+> The aim of this book is to provide the student of Japanese with a simple method for correlating the writing and the meaning of Japanese characters in such a way as to make them both easy to remember.

+And it just gets worse from there:

+> Each kanji is assigned a key word that represents its basic meaning, or one of its basic meanings.
+The key words have been selected on the basis of how a given kanji is used in compounds and on the meaning it has on its own.

+> That having been said, the goal of this book is still to attain native proficiency in writing the Japanese characters and associating their meanings with their forms.

+RTK goes out of its way to defend a close relation between its keywords and what kanji supposedly mean.
+There's no way out of mixing up 町 and 村.

 (RTK's author has since, long after creating RTK, gone on to develop a very high level of proficiency in Japanese, working with it in an academic capacity.
 RTK should be considered a Dark Past, not a representation of his Japanese ability in the present day.)

 Kanjidamage has similar problems, worsened by how goofy it tries to be.